-KFA's senior management, in coordination with its CCO, are primarily responsible for monitoring and resolving possible material conflicts of interest with respect to proxy voting.
-Any person with knowledge of a personal conflict of interest relating to a particular matter shall disclose that conflict to the CCO and may be required to recuse him or herself from the proxy voting process.
+The Compliance Team and KFA's Investment Team are responsible for monitoring and resolving possible material conflicts of interest with respect to proxy voting.
+KFA will identify any conflicts that exist between its interests and those of a Client by reviewing KFA's relationship with the issuer of each security to determine if KFA or any of its employees has any financial, business, or personal relationship with the issuer.
+Any person with knowledge of a personal conflict of interest relating to a particular matter shall disclose that conflict to the Investment Team or the Compliance Team and may be required to recuse him or herself from the proxy voting process.

 If it is determined that a conflict of interest or potential conflict of interest is material, the CCO will work with appropriate personnel to agree upon a method to resolve such conflict before voting proxies affected by the conflict.
-It is KFA's expectation that voting in accordance with the Guidelines should, in most cases, adequately address any possible conflicts of interest.
-All overrides to vote contrary to the Guidelines must be documented and approved by KFA's CCO.
+It is KFA's expectation that voting in accordance with the Guidelines will, in most cases, adequately address any possible conflicts of interest.